 After making your candy corn dough (fondant) using the old fashioned candy corn recipe instructions above, instead of rolling it into 3 ropes of orange, yellow and white, use a rolling pin to roll it into 3 thin sheets of orange, yellow and white.

 Then, cut each sheet in small rounds using a cookie cutter.
 Place an orange round on top of a yellow round, then place both rounds on top of a white round, or place them in whatever color combinations you prefer for your patties.

-The homemade candy corn recipe is very versatile.
+The old fashioned candy corn recipe is very versatile.
 The fondant-like dough when colored orange is great for hand molding into tiny Halloween pumpkin candies that can be used for decorating cakes, cupcakes, desserts, or for simply eating on their own.

 Save a bit of the dough and color it green for shaping the stems.
 Shape the pumpkin's ridges with a table knife.
 The tiny candy pumpkins are perfect for decorating a Halloween party cake.

-Candy corn is said to have been invented in the United States by George Renninger in the 1880s, and it was originally made by hand.
-Nowadays, it's mass produced by Jelly Belly® using a recipe unchanged since about 1900.
+Candy corn is said to have been invented in the United States by George Renninger in the 1880s, and it was all originally made by hand.
+Nowadays, it is mass produced by Jelly Belly® using a recipe unchanged since about 1900.

 Homemade candy corn kernels are certain to become a Halloween tradition at your house.
 And by making your own, you get to enjoy this unique confection the year-round at other holiday times too.
 You've only to change the kernel colors to suit the occasion.

-Click Here to read the story of how one Midwestern family made their own Halloween candy treats using the above candy corn recipe, complete with step by step photos.
-They write that it turned out "Like a buttery caramel/candy corn concoction.
+Read how one Midwestern family used the old fashioned candy corn recipe to make their own Halloween candy treats.
+Aside from sharing step-by-step photos, they write that it turned out "Like a buttery caramel-candy corn concoction.
 BETTER than the store bought kind."